nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

 If the session id passed in is a ``null`` value it's a draw and the ``final_state`` field is set to ``draw`` and the winner field to ``null``.
 Otherwise the ``final_state`` field is set to ``win`` and the ``winner field`` to the winners session id.

-Sweet we can now create, locate and update as well as finalize a game correctly and also ensure that a board is never updated by a user who's not currently allowed to.
+We can now create, locate and update as well as finalize a game correctly and also ensure that a board is never updated by a user who's not currently allowed to.

 The Game Handler
 ----------------

-One of the things we need to ensure is that we can't call functions unless we are correctly logged in as a gamer.
-The other thing we need is to locate a given ``SocketIO`` socket by a given session id.
+Some of the things we need to ensure is that we should not be able to call functions unless we are correctly logged in as a gamer.
+We also need to have a way to locate a given ``SocketIO`` socket given only another users session id.

 For the first part we will implement a method called ``is_authenticated`` and for the second part a method called ``locate_connection_with_session``.
 Bring up the file ``lib/models/shared.js`` and add the methods as shown below.